 Advanced Airbags

 Your front airbags are also advanced airbags.
-The main purpose of this feature is to help prevent airbagcaused injuries to short drivers and children who ride in front.
+The main purpose of this feature is to help prevent airbagcaused injuries to short drivers and children or small-statured adults who ride in front.

 For both advanced airbags to work properly: